 This is John Tranter’s Main Site at: johntranter.com

-Reviews, interviews, photos, poems, prose pieces: over 1,000 printed pages of free reading matter.
-This site has had over 50,000 visits.
+Reviews, interviews, photos, poems, prose pieces: over a thousand printed pages of free reading matter.
+By 2010, this site had over 50,000 visits.
 By now, it has had many more.

 [»»] The Best Australian Poems 2011 In 2011 I was asked to guest-edit this volume, which turned out to be very popular.
 Here is my Introduction, and an Interview conducted by the publishers, Black Inc, in Melbourne.
 [Also noted in my Journal in September, 2012]

 Jacket magazine and the Internet; by John Tranter: Available now here on the website of the Journal for the Association for the Study of Australian Literature.
 Abstract:

 “Australian poet John Tranter trained in all aspects of publishing, from hand-lettering to editing, from litho platemaking to screen printing, and developed an early familiarity with computers.
 The development of the Internet in the 1990s found him armed with a formidable array of skills.
 He published the free international Internet-only magazine Jacket single-handed in 1997.
 Jacket quickly grew to become the most widely read and highly respected literary magazine ever published from Australia.
 In late 2010 John Tranter gave it to the University of Pennsylvania, where it continues to flourish.
 This memoir traces John Tranter’s publication of literary materials on the Internet including the technical and literary problems faced by Jacket, and outlines the many other projects that resulted in the Internet publication of over fifty thousand mostly Australian poems, articles, reviews, interviews and photographs.”
 [Also noted in my Journal in September 2012]